canonical/cc-builder/README.md

 - Rename the current user to the default "ubuntu" user for VM or Cloud use
 - Gather and export SSHD config info (root login, password auth, etc.)
 - Gather and export SSH keys for the current user (public keys, authorized_keys)
+- Gather and export User info such as what shell they use and if they have sudo rights or not

 ## Installation